PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 production positions.
 The five short representatives remain zero-match for the bridge, and YuNet retains byte-identical artifacts.

-The unquantized pseudo-Swish, tanh-GELU, center/size/offset, and pseudo- LeakyReLU recovery helpers are now indexed at their unchanged production positions.
-The adjacent raw PReLU helper remains an independent candidate and must be characterized separately before extraction.
+The unquantized pseudo-Swish, tanh-GELU, center/size/offset, pseudo-LeakyReLU, and PReLU recovery helpers are now indexed at their unchanged production positions.
+The following raw `_optimize_transpose_elementwise_concat_conv_nhwc_groups` helper remains an independent candidate and must be characterized before extraction.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier